Mars¶

 - UMS Carl Sagan — the ship and crew

-- Luna — Lunar society and the university's political context
+- Luna — Lunar society and political context

 - Technology — spacecraft, habitats, and life support systems